Complaints and conciliation: a guide for consumers

 Consumer laws in Western Australia give certain legal powers to the Commissioner for Consumer Protection and the authority to conciliate disputes to the department.
 The department can receive and investigate complaints and take action as seems proper.

-The Consumer Protection Advice Line can provide you with information if you have an issue with a product or service, need help understanding your consumer rights, or want to know about the responsibilities of traders.
+The Consumer Protection contact centre can provide you with information if you have an issue with a product or service, need help understanding your consumer rights, or want to know about the responsibilities of traders.

 If you have not been able to resolve a matter with a trader you can lodge a formal complaint with Consumer Protection.
 Consumer Protection may then attempt to conciliate the matter for you.
 This means that we will talk to the trader on your behalf to find an outcome that is acceptable to all parties.
 This is a free service.